akostibas/projector-off-o-matic/README.md

 ## Problem

-My entertainment setup consistsf of a [Nebula Solar Projector](https://us.seenebula.com/products/solar-portable-d2131) (now discontinued) mounted to the ceiling with a Firestick 4K Max plugged into it.
+My entertainment setup consists of a [Nebula Solar Projector](https://us.seenebula.com/products/solar-portable-d2131) (now discontinued) mounted to the ceiling with a Firestick 4K Max plugged into it.
 Audio comes from a Echo + sub.
 It generally works pretty well!

 The problem is that I would like to control the entire setup solely with the Firestick remote control.
 It mostly works, except that the projector does not turn off when I hit the Power button.
 The Firestick tries to send HDMI CEC commands to accomplish this, and it worked on a past projector, but this one is stubborn.